Jacob Safra Professor of International Banking; Professor of Finance, The Wharton School

 Read full faculty bio on Wharton website

-This program provides executives in banking and related fields with analytical frameworks, strategies, and resources for measuring, managing, and monitoring risk.
+This program introduces the latest thinking around risk, including, macroeconomic drivers, and equips you with tools to evaluate your exposure.
+Learn analytical frameworks, strategies, and resources for measuring, managing, and monitoring risk.